CareSet/Zermelo/README.md

 **pushViewVariable($key, $value)**
 Use this function to pass a variable to the view without going through request/response cycle.
 The key parameter is a string, and will be available on the view template as a php variable.
-For example, if you have the following in your GetSWL() function:
+For example, if you have the following in your GetSQL() function:

 ```$this->pushViewVariable('extra_var',true)```